davidcharbonnier/vanillaforums-php/README.md

 ## Known issues / improvements

+Here is a list of future enhancements and what could be fixed:

 - currently all objects put through S3 interface are created/updated with `public-read` ACL
 - it is only possible for both interfaces to deal with text files (both put and get operations)
 - unit tests are not implemented with a virtual filesystem mocking module (like `vfsStream`) for `LocalFileSystem` class